killroy1971/vagrant-ansible/README.md

 - Edit the machine_define.yml file to match your desired machine characteristics
 - Add roles to the roles/directory
 - Update provision.yml to execute desired roles
+- Edit Vagrantfile: Set config.vbguest.auto_update to false if you don't want to update the Virtualbox Guest Additions installation.
+Comment out if you are using a different hypervisor, or the vagrant-vbguest plugin isn't installed.

 License
 -------